Paul-J-Company/Systems-Design/Systems-Design-Topics.md

 &ensp;&ensp;procedure call (RPC) framework that can run anywhere.<br>
 &ensp;&ensp;gRPC enables client and server applications to communicate transparently,<br>
 &ensp;&ensp;and simplifies the building of connected systems.<br>
-What is Single Pain of Glass?<br>
-&ensp;&ensp;[Single pane of glass](https://www.mitel.com/features-benefits/single-pane-of-glass) is a term used throughout the IT and management fields relating to a management tool<br>
-&ensp;&ensp;that unifies data or interfaces across several different sources and presents them in a single view.<br>

 ### The Six Pillars of Platform Engineering:
 1) [Security:](https://thenewstack.io/the-6-pillars-of-platform-engineering-part-1-security/)<br>